staltz/staltz.com/_posts/2015-08-22-unidirectional-user-interface-architectures.md

 > **User interface rendering** is the graphical output on the screen, commonly expressed as HTML or some comparable high-level declarative code such as JSX.

-> A **User interface (UI) program** is any program which takes user events as input and outputs rendering, as a ongoing process rather than a one-time transformation.
+> A **User interface (UI) program** is any program which takes user events as input and outputs rendering, as an ongoing process rather than a one-time transformation.

 The DOM and other layers such as frameworks and libraries are assumed to exist between the user and the architecture.